Search documentation...

 In both cases, replace your WRITE_KEY with the write key from your source.

-Implementing standard tracking calls, such as track, page, and identify.
+Implementing standard tracking calls, such as track, page, and identify

 During this step of the migration, you'll update your instances of event method calls to also call the same Hightouch SDK method.

 The example below shows an implementation of a wrapper function that calls the track method of a prior tool and Hightouch Events.
-Both track calls take the same parameters, and include a migrationId property that enables easy validation of data during the migration process.
+Both track calls take the same parameters, and include a migrationId property that enables validation of data during the migration process.

 function track(eventName, properties) {